-At your appointment, a computer programme called DERM (created by Skin Analytics) will be used.
+At your appointment, an artificial intelligence as a medical device (AIaMD) called DERM (created by Skin Analytics) will be used.
 DERM works by electronically assessing a detailed image of your lesion that is taken with a special lens called a dermatoscope.
 DERM then provides a suspected diagnosis and what the most appropriate next steps should be for your care.
-If DERM determines that all of the lesions imaged are benign (harmless) and it is unlikely that you have skin cancer you will be discharged and sent a letter confirming the outcome of your appointment with further details.
-In all other cases, the images and medical history will be reviewed by a Chelsea and Westminster NHS Foundation Trust dermatologist (a specialist skin doctor) who will decide on the next steps for your care.
+If DERM determines that all of the lesions imaged are benign and it is unlikely that you have skin cancer you will not receive a further appointment and will be sent a letter confirming the outcome of your appointment with recommended actions.
+In all other cases, the images and medical history will be reviewed by a Chelsea and Westminster NHS Foundation Trust dermatologist who will decide on the next steps for your care.
 You can find out more about DERM here https://skin-analytics.com/derm/patients/ (please copy and paste the link into your browser if it does not work).